 Optional for Serving...

-- Add the garlic, stir and cook for a few minutes until fragrant.
+- Add the garlic and stir.
+Let it cook for a couple of minutes.

 - Add the carrots and sweet potato.
 Stir them in and let cook for five minutes.

 - Add 8 cups of chicken stock and the pumpkin.
 Stir and bring to a boil.

 - Lower the heat and simmer for 30-45 minutes or until the vegetables are soft.